Energetic renovation - measures and funding opportunities

 Funding programs for energetic renovation

 The energetic renovation does not necessarily represent an option for homeowners.
 The EnEV (Energy Saving Ordinance) also imposes certain obligations on homeowners on energy renovation.
 Accordingly, there are various subsidies for energy-efficient renovation measures.
 House owners who exceed the minimum requirements of the EnEV are particularly encouraged.
 In conjunction with the KfW development bank, low-interest loans can be taken out for energy-efficient renovation projects.
 These support both individual renovation measures and complete renovations.
 In addition, a higher loan amount can be taken out if the project meets the requirements of the “KfW Efficiency House”.
-In addition to loans, KfW offers a subsidy funded by the Federal Ministry for Economic Affairs and Energy for everyone who does energy renovation without a loan.
+In addition to loans, KfW offers a subsidy funded by the Federal Ministry for Economic Affairs and Energy for anyone who undertakes energy renovation without a loan.

 Conclusion - energetic renovation

 Bringing your home energetically up to date initially causes relatively high costs, but one can definitely speak of a real investment.
 But owning outdated systems is also becoming more and more expensive, as fossil fuels are becoming more and more expensive due to the increasing scarcity.
-In the medium to long term, the energetic renovation is also financially worthwhile.
+In the medium to long term, the energetic renovation is therefore also financially worthwhile.
 In addition, the increase in the value of your own property, which was created through the energetic renovation, can be seen as an advantage.
 In addition, the comfort of living in your own home increases, as professionally executed thermal insulation has positive side effects, such as soundproofing and moisture protection.
 In addition, an energetic renovation improves both fire protection and the life of the building structure in many cases.